ChVenkatSai/Bank_Ledger/README.md

 ![Alt text](um.PNG)

 ## Assumptions
-I assumed that the amount is given in such way that the balance amount never goes above the maximum limit of double.
+I assumed that the amount is given in such a way that the balance amount never goes above the maximum limit of double.
 Working with double may introduce slight errors in calculation but this should not affect the results as the errors are generally in later places of decimals.
 We can bypass double implementation by performing string additions rather than double additions or having types that can store larger numbers.
+Again these implementations inject problems of their own.
 I've performed basic error handling in the requests but for intricate cases such as only allowing valid currency, we need more logic.
 I'm assuming I don't need to bother about these cases for now.
 I'm also assuming I don't need to handle concurrency for now.